THE GREEN PANTS/ Beauty Reals

 “And then you kick both of their asses!”
 My mother had said, her eyes popping out of her head.

-The next day I wore the green pants for the fourth day in a row, and yes, the runty girls approached me yet again.
-This time during lunch, in front of the entire fourth grade.
+The next day, I wore the green pants for the fourth day in a row, and yes, the runty girls approached me yet again.
+This time, during lunch, in front of the entire fourth grade.
 The tiny, long-haired one pushed me.
-I lurched forward grabbing hold of the lunch table to catch my fall.
+I lurched forward, grabbing hold of the lunch table to catch my fall.
 My whole face grew inflamed.
 I was at once embarrassed and infuriated.
 She pushed me again and said,

 “Your ass is grass!”